jammerware/xcom2-glitcher-class/README.md

 ### Offense/mobility
 *Teleburst* - You switch places with your Glitch.
 Any enemies between you take moderate damage.

 *Onrush* - This turn, if you move within one tile of an enemy, it's knocked backward a small amount.
+Also usable by your Glitch.

 ### Defense
 *Total Recall* - If you're the victim of enemy fire, instead prevent it and return your Glitch to the tile on which you were hit.